Current as of March 2017 | Download print version (in PDF)

 Other forms of NGOs, which remain outside the focus of this Note due to their limited interactions with foreign grantmakers, include religious organizations, political parties, political movements, trade unions, interest associations, and associations related to certain professions (chambers).

-Since 2004, an NGO’s income from donations and inheritance is generally exempt from income tax.
+Since 2004, an NGO’s income from donations and inheritance has generally been exempt from income tax.
 Other income from statutory activities, including membership fees, is also generally exempt.
 Grants covered by international agreements that are binding on the Slovak Republic are also exempt from income tax.

 Certain NGOs are generally exempt from donations tax, as well, including those whose statutory activities relate to health care, humanitarian assistance, social care, the operation of schools and other educational activities, science, physical fitness and sports for children and youth, and the protection of the environment.

-Slovakia imposes a value-added tax (VAT), with a standard rate of 20% and a reduced rate of 10%, for books, pharmaceuticals, medical supplies, and some other products serving handicapped persons or general health care.
+Slovakia imposes a value-added tax (VAT), with a standard rate of 20 percent and a reduced rate of 10 percent, for books, pharmaceuticals, medical supplies, and some other products serving handicapped persons or general health care.
 Certain transactions are exempt from VAT, including those related to culture, sports, educational and scientific services and goods, as well as health and social care services and goods.
 Also exempt from VAT are services and goods rendered to members of associations as compensation for paid membership fees.
 NGOs may request a return of the VAT paid for goods that are exported to countries outside the EU for the purpose of serving the NGO’s statutory activities in those countries.

-Finally, although taxpayers generally cannot deduct their donations to NGOs, natural and legal persons may assign up to 2% of their income tax to certain NGOs engaging in publicly beneficial activities.
+Finally, although taxpayers generally cannot deduct their donations to NGOs, natural and legal persons may assign up to 2 percent of their income tax to certain NGOs engaging in publicly beneficial activities.